-CHE E111 Concepts of Chemistry
+CHE\ E111 Concepts of Chemistry 4 CH

-Prerequisite: MAT E137 and ENG E101, both with a grade of

-"C" or higher.
+Prerequisite: MAT\ E137 and ENG\ E101, both with a grade of "C" or higher.

-Introduction to the fundamental principles and concepts of chemistry.
-Atomic structure, periodic relationships, bonding, kinetics and equilibria are examined in sufficient depth to permit their use in understanding chemical reactions though in less detail than in CHE E121 and CH E122.
+Introduction to the fundamental principles and concepts of c hemistry.
+Atomic structure, periodic relationships, bonding, kinetics and equilibria are examined in sufficient depth to permit their use in understanding chemical reactions though in less detail than in CHE\ E121 and CH\ E122.
 The laboratory program stresses the acquisition of skills in data gathering and in the manipulation of apparatus and materials.

-CHE E112 Principles of Organic & Biochemistry
+CHE\ E112 Principles of Organic & Biochemistry 4 CH

-Prerequisite: CHE E111 and ENG E101, both with a grade of "C" or higher.
+Prerequisite: CHE\ E111 and ENG\ E101, both with a grade of "C" or higher.

-A continuation of CHE111 with emphasis on the qualitative and quantitative analysis of inorganic and organic materials.
+A continuation of CHE\111 with emphasis on the qualitative and quantitative analysis of inorganic and organic materials.
 Instrumental methods of analysis will be stressed with emphasis on pH meters, spectrophotometers, and other instruments commonly employed in the modern laboratory.
 Chromatographic techniques will be employed in the separation and identification of a variety of substances.
+3 hours of lecture and 3 hours of laboratory.

-CHE E121 General Chemistry I
+CHE\ E121 General Chemistry I